-None of the Directors offering for re-election at the upcoming annual general meeting on 10 May 2022 has a service contract with the Company which is not determinable within one year without payment of compensation other than statutory compensation.
+None of the Directors offering for re-election at the upcoming annual general meeting on 10 May 2023 has a service contract with the Company which is not determinable within one year without payment of compensation other than statutory compensation.

-DIRECTORS' AND SENIOR MANAGEMENT'S BIOGRAPHIES
+DIRECTORS' BIOGRAPHIES

-Biographical details of the Directors and the senior management of the Group are set out on pages 18 to 21 of this annual report.
+Biographical details of the Directors are set out on pages 24 to 27 of this annual report.

-DIRECTORS' AND SENIOR MANAGEMENT'S REMUNERATION
+DIRECTORS' REMUNERATION

-Details of the Directors' remuneration and the five highest paid individuals for the year ended 31 December 2021 are set out in Note 10 to the consolidated financial statements of this annual report.
+Details of the Directors' remuneration and the five highest paid individuals for the year ended 31 December 2022 are set out in Note 10 to the consolidated financial statements of this annual report.